 ALSO CHECK OUT: NETGEAR ORBI VS EERO SECOND GENERATION (PRO PACK)

-This also highlights the fact that these two devices have different purposes, the router Orbi is the main device that gets connected to the modem and the satellites can either be connect to the main unit or between each other.
-The Netgear Orbi is definitely the largest WiFi system (for now), measuring 6.67 x 2.36 x 8.89 inches, but its minimalist design ensures that it is living-room-friendly, especially if you have a modern-type furniture.
-Still, the Orbi is quite lightweight (it weighs around 1.96 lbs), so you need to carefully plan where you are going to position it in the room (it’s ideal to avoid high-trafficked areas, in order to not be accidentally pushed out of the table).
+This also highlights the fact that these two devices have different purposes, the router Orbi is the main device that gets connected to the modem and the satellites can either be connected to the main unit or between each other (thanks to the newly received daisy-chaining ability).
+The Netgear Orbi is definitely the tallest WiFi system (for now), measuring 6.67 x 2.36 x 8.89 inches, but its minimalist design ensures that it is living-room-friendly, especially if you have a modern-type furniture.
+Still, the Orbi is quite lightweight (it weighs around 1.96 lbs), so you need to carefully plan where you are going to position it in the room (it’s ideal to avoid high-trafficked areas, in order to not accidentally push it out of the table).

-The Google WiFi shares some similar traits, such as the minimalist design approach and the white matte finish, but, unlike the tall Orbi units, every Google WiFi device is about three times shorter and have a cylinder-like shape (resembles a hand-cream recipient).
-Unlike the two Orbi units, the three Google WiFi nodes are identical and any of them can be appointed as the main device which gets connected to the Internet, while the other two will become the additional mesh nodes.
-Unlike the Netgear Orbi, the Google WiFi looks and feels a lot more robust (it does measure only 4.17 x 2.70 inches and it weighs 0.75 lbs), so you’ll have an easier time positioning it anywhere in the room, but you do need to take into consideration the fact that Google decided not to add any significant cut-outs for an easier heat management and since the device relies on passive cooling, you have to make sure to position your Google WiFi out in the open (if you put the device inside a closet, it may cause it to overheat).
+The Google WiFi shares some similar traits, such as the minimalist design approach and the white matte finish, but, unlike the tall Orbi units, every Google WiFi device is about three times shorter and has a cylinder-like shape (resembles a hand-cream recipient).
+While the two Orbi units are different, the three Google WiFi nodes are identical and any of them can be appointed as the main device which gets connected to the Internet, while the other two will become the additional mesh nodes.
+Unlike the Netgear Orbi, the Google WiFi looks and feels a lot more robust (it does measure only 4.17 x 2.70 inches and it weighs 0.75 lbs), so you’ll have an easier time positioning it anywhere in the room, but you do need to take into consideration the fact that Google decided not to add any significant cut-outs for a proper heat management and since the device relies on passive cooling, you need to make sure to position your Google WiFi out in the open (if you put the device inside a closet, it may overheat).

-Netgear decided to cover the bottom side almost entirely by some vent holes, as well as the area above the ports which ensure a better airflow inside the case and reduces considerably the chance of overheating.
+Netgear decided to cover the bottom side almost entirely by ventilation holes, as well as the area above the ports which ensure a better airflow inside the case and reduces considerably the chance of overheating.
+As a consequence, the Google WiFi would run warmer, while the Netgear Orbi was almost completely cool to touch.
 On the top of both the Orbi router unit and the satellite, there’s a circular LED indicator which will remain turned off when everything is working properly, but it will flash white when the router unit is booting up or syncing (solid white indicates that the device is returning to factory default settings) and, in case the LED is solid magenta, then the router unit is disconnected from the Internet.
 The LED indicator from the satellite Orbi works slightly different than that on the router unit: the LED will be solid magenta when the satellite Orbi failed to sync to the router unit, it will turn blue for 3 minutes when the connection to the router is good and it will turn amber when the connection is fair.